gtech-mulearn/Pathway-AI-Bootcamp/Task-3.md

-# **TASK-3: Word Vector Realm**

-🚀 Here, you'll embark on a journey delving into Word Vectors, The Role of Context in LLMs, and Transforming Vectors into LLM Responses.

-Start your adventure now by visiting [Level 3: Word Vector Realm](https://mulearn.org/r/pathway-level3).

-**Checkpoint 3:** Ensure you complete Level 3 and submit the task to gain access to ⁠lvl-4-submission.

 ### **Task 3: Word Vectors, Simplified | 200 Karma Points**

 **Step 1:** Visit the quiz on Word Vectors - [Word Vectors Quiz](https://quizizz.com/join?gc=95457817).